Skip to content

 Colmena: inference session (1 card, 2 hours)2 hours0.35 kWh~$0.11 AUD

-Training now runs exclusively on Burro.
 A semester of adapter development (roughly 20 training runs across student groups) adds ~$21 AUD in marginal electricity on top of the idle baseline.
-Colmena’s benchmarking and inference adds negligible marginal cost per session.
+Benchmarking on Tortuga adds marginal cost only when the machine is powered on — a four-hour benchmark session costs roughly $0.50 in electricity.
 CloudCore inference runs on Cerebro independently.

 Cloud GPU pricing for a comparable 16 GB card (A4000/V100 class) on platforms like RunPod, Lambda, or Vast.ai runs roughly $0.75-1.15 AUD per hour.